Posted on

 export RUSTFLAGS="$RUSTFLAGS -C link-arg=-Wl,-headerpad_max_install_names"

-This reserves enough space in the binary header for dynamic library path modifications.
+This simple flag reserves enough space in the binary header so the tool can actually do its job.

 • Before: Binary had unfixable @rpath entries → loaded both system and bundled GStreamer → conflicts